 Let’s fast-forward to December 31, 2021.
 What we’ll find is that Account B’s balance dwarfs that of Account A. Account A, in which we pocketed our dividend earnings, grew by an average of 8.55% per year (not bad at all), to end with a balance of $60,572.

-Account B however, with its steadily reinvested dividends, grew by 12.44% annually (a little more than 2% better average annual compounding), for a much, much larger final balance of $79,671.83.
-That’s $25,848 more dollars, an astounding $48% more money from just a 2% higher rate of return over 20 years.
+Account B however, with its steadily reinvested dividends, grew by 11.79% annually (a little more than 2% better average annual compounding), for a much, much larger final balance of $109,940.
+That’s $49,368 more dollars, an astounding $81.5% more money from just a bit over 2% higher rate of return over just less than 25 years.
 And all you had to do to get it, was reinvest your dividends!

 Percentage-wise, gaining one or two percentage points more of return by reinvesting your dividends may look good, but not necessarily jaw-dropping.
 But when that difference is compounded over time and translated into dollars, dividend reinvestment starts to look like a spectacular strategy.

-Especially in today’s environment of subdued market returns and low fixed-income yields, a dividend reinvesting strategy built with high quality dividend-growth stocks may make a major difference in your ability to accumulate the assets necessary for a comfortable retirement.
+Especially in today’s environment of increased stock market volatility and still relatively low fixed-income yields, a dividend reinvesting strategy built with high quality dividend-growth stocks may make a major difference in your ability to accumulate the assets necessary for a comfortable retirement.

 Source: Intelligent Capitalworks; Bloomberg